Mailflow with Microsoft 365 (formerly Office 365)

 • E-mail addresses of the domain (with mailboxes and licensing) must already be configured.

-• A valid SSL certificate must be added in the REDDOXX Appliance and used in the TLS settings for the SMTP Receive Connector and in the SMTP Transport Policy.
+• A valid SSL certificate must be added in the REDDOXX Appliance and used in the TLS settings for the SMTP Receive Connector

 • DKIM must be configured for the domain (note that CNAME entries must be set to create the two selectors).